garrandall/popular-music-data/tracks/rockin--rollin--ocean-hank-snow.md

   start_date: '1961-01-09'
 ---

-Ev'ry day I listen to the surging tide,
+Every day I listen to the surging tide,
 And I always wonder why the sea's so wide;
 Miles of salty water, endless skies above,
 Stretch out far between me and the one I love.